 If choosing the right air filter for your HVAC system is confusing, you’re not alone!
 From the right size to the best MERV rating, making sure you have the best air quality in your home or office can be a challenging process.

 Asthma and allergy sufferers are particularly sensitive to the air quality around them.
-The wrong air filter may mean you’re breathing in more dust or allergens that can trigger asthmatic and allergic episodes.
-With the correct MERV rating knowledge, your air filtration system will help you breathe better clean air in your home or workplace.
+Having the wrong air filter may mean you’re breathing in more dust or allergens, which can trigger asthmatic and allergic episodes.
+With correct MERV rating knowledge and the right HVAC filter choice, your air filtration system will help you breathe cleaner air in your home or workplace.

-So what exactly is a MERV rating?
-And, how can it make a difference in breathing easier?
+So, what exactly is a MERV rating?
+And how does it make a difference in breathing easier?

 Breathing is automatic.
 For most of us, this means we often overlook what actually happens in the process.
 Even during a single breath, the air you breathe contains particles of dust, dirt, allergens and other microscopic contaminants that easily enter your lungs.
 Depending on where you live and work, the outdoor air entering your lungs can be a nightmare combination of harmful particles.
 Most people are aware of outdoor air pollution, and what hazy weather really means.
 However, this is true for both air outdoors and indoors.

 MERV is simply an acronym.
 It stands for minimum efficiency reporting value.
-A filter’s MERV rating is based on how many or how few particles are captured and removed from the air.
+A filter’s MERV rating is based on how many or how few particles a filter captures and removes from the air.
 Thus, the rating is important when choosing the best air filter for your HVAC system and health needs.
-In general, a good rule of thumb is:
+In general:

 - Lower MERV Ratings: Trap fewer particles … thus more particles are recirculated in the air

-- Higher MERV Ratings: Trap more particles, and can capture and filter the smaller particles
+- Higher MERV Ratings: Trap more particles (can capture and filter smaller particles and more effectively capture larger particles!) … thus fewer pollutants circulating indoors

-This means choosing a filter with a higher MERV rating produces cleaner air as the filter traps a broader range of particles, both large and small.
-MERV filters capture a multitude of particles, such as: carpet fibers, pet dander, pollen, dust mites, mold spores, bacteria and tobacco smoke.
+This means choosing a filter with a higher MERV rating results in cleaner air as the filter traps a broader range of particles, both large and small.
+High-efficiency MERV filters capture a multitude of particles, such as: carpet fibers, pet dander, pollen, dust mites, mold spores, bacteria and tobacco smoke.

 What Do the Ratings Mean?

 MERV ratings are distributed on a scale from 1-20.
-However, most residential and commercial buildings don’t need filters above a MERV 16 rating.
+However, most residential and commercial buildings don’t require air filters above a MERV 16 rating.

-The scale is based on the micron size of particles that the filter allows through your HVAC system.
-However, microns might not be the easiest way for most to understand precisely which particles your filter traps to keep out of your breathable air!
+The scale is based on the micron size of particles a filter removes and the efficiency with which it captures contaminants passing through your HVAC system.
+However, microns might not be the easiest way for most to understand precisely which particles your filter traps and keeps out of your breathable air!

 In our best layman’s terms, here’s an easy breakdown of the MERV scale, in terms of how many or how few contaminants are trapped in a filter:

-MERV 13 filters can trap and filter out airborne viruses and bacteria, something that is a high priority for most today.
-This is the best filter for home use.
+MERV 13 filters can trap and filter out airborne viruses and bacteria, something that is a high priority for most people today.
+It’s partially why this is considered the best filter for home use.

 But what about MERV ratings 17-20?
-These filters can capture virtually all particles, but most homes or businesses don’t require this level of purification.
-These filters can also be very expensive.
+These filters, also known as HEPA filters, can capture virtually all particles.
+But most homes don’t require this level of purification.
+These filters can also be very expensive and require system retrofits to accommodate.
 You’ll find this level of filtration in designated clean rooms used for specific manufacturing and scientific needs.

 What About Pricing and Replacement?

 In most cases, you should replace lower MERV filters every month.
-You might spend less on these filters, but you’ll need to change them more often than higher rated filters.
+You might spend less on these filters, but you’ll need to change them far more often than higher-rated filters.

 Keep a Filter Schedule